hydrogen-dev/SDK/atom/nucleus/java/README.md

 ## Getting Started

-Please follow the [installation](#installation) instruction and execute the following Java code:
+Please follow the [installation](#installation) instructions and execute the following Java code:

 ```java